121east/pizza-test-1/src/pages/index.md

 title: Home
 sections:
   - type: section_hero
-    title: Welcome to our new website...
+    title: Welcome to our site...
     section_id: hero
     content: This will simply become the best Italian-style pizza in this area.
 Read on to learn more about us.